debezium/container-images/zookeeper/0.9/README.md

 ### Zookeeper data

-This image defines a data volume at `/zookeeper/data`, and it is in this directory that the Zookeeper server will persist all of its data.
-You must mount it appropriately when running your container to persist the data after the container is stopped; failing to do so will result in all data being lost when the container is stopped.
+This image defines data volumes at `/zookeeper/data` and `/zookeeper/txns`, and it is in these directories that the Zookeeper server will persist all of its data.
+You must mount them appropriately when running your container to persist the data after the container is stopped; failing to do so will result in all data being lost when the container is stopped.

 ### Log files